microsoft/service-fabric-observer/Using.md

 keep an eye on how much memory your services are consuming as part of their Happy Place (under load) and determine the Bad Place in order to define meaningful Warning threshold.
 You have options here.

 ***Problem:*** I want to know how much memory some or all of my services are using and warn when they hit some meaningful percent-used thresold.

 ***Solution:*** AppObserver confidently rides in through the heat and dust!

-Like this:

-The first two Json objects below tell AppObserver to warn when any of the services under MyApp app reach 30% memory use (as a percentage of total memory).
+The first two JSON objects below tell AppObserver to warn when any of the services under MyApp app reach 30% memory use (as a percentage of total memory).

 The third one scopes to all services _but_ 3 (a new wrinkle!) and asks AppObserver to warn when any of them hit 40% memory use on the machine (virtual or not).